-Vonn crashes but Shiffrin wins Super-G gold at worlds
+Alpine skiing: Vonn crashes but Shiffrin wins Super-G gold at worlds

 She waved to the crowd and received warm applause.

+“I feel like I’ve been hit by an 18-wheeler,” Vonn told a news conference later.
+“I got the wind knocked out of me but it’s okay.
+I wasn’t expecting it.
+I’ll have to watch the video.”

-A technical layout had caused problems for many of the racers, but Shiffrin, who already has 56 World Cup wins including 13 this season, got the balance between speed and line just right as she powered to gold.
+The technical layout caused problems for many, but Shiffrin, who already has 56 World Cup wins including 13 this season, found the balance between speed and control to power to gold.

 It was her fourth world title but the first three had all been in slalom, the event in which she is almost untouchable.